Association of sleep quality with body fat mass and metabolic factors in Iranian adults in 2020

 Data collection

-Volunteers who were not on any kind of diet, pregnant or lactated and athlete, completed PSQI questionnaire to determine their sleep quality [31].
-Total score of 5 or lower means good quality sleep, while scores higher than 5 indicates poor quality sleep based on PSQI questionnaire.
-To calculate BMI, weight was measured using Beurer digital scale (made in Germany) to the nearest 100 grams, without shoes, while wearing light clothes.
-Height was measured to the nearest 0.5 mm, without shoes using a non-stretch tape meter fixed to a wall.
-International Physical Activity Questionnaire (IPAQ) [32] and 3- day food recalls were completed for participants.
+Volunteers who were not on any diet, not pregnant or lactating, and not athletes completed the PSQI questionnaire to determine their sleep quality [31].
+A PSQI total score ≤5 indicates good sleep quality; scores >5 indicate poor sleep quality.
+To calculate BMI, weight was measured using digital scale (Beurer, Germany) to the nearest 100 grams, without shoes, while wearing light clothes.
+Height was measured to the nearest 0.5 cm, without shoes, using a wall-mounted, non-stretch tape measure.
+International Physical Activity Questionnaire (IPAQ) [32] and 3-day food recalls were completed for participants.
 Dietary intakes were assessed by 3-day food recalls and calorie intake was calculated by Nutritionist IV software.

 Biochemical and body composition measurements

-For biochemical assessments, a subsample of 90 participants were selected through convenience sampling method.
-These Participants were referred to clinic of diet therapy of Shahid Beheshti University of Medical sciences.
-Five cc of blood was taken after 8 to 12 hours of fasting and the serum samples were frozen immediately at −80°C until assay at the end of the study.
-Fasting blood sugar (FBS), cholesterol, TG and HDL-c level were determined by auto analyzer, through commercial kits.
-Low density lipoprotein cholesterol (LDL-c) concentration was determined by the Friedewald formula (Friedewald, Levy, & Fredrickson, 1972).
-Enzyme linked immunosorbent assay (ELISA)method was employed to determine Insulin Level.
-To assess body composition, bioelectric impedance analysis (BIA) was used after 8-12 hours fasting in the above-mentioned clinic.
+Biochemical assessments were conducted in a subsample of 90 participants.
+These Participants were referred to clinic of diet therapy of Shahid Beheshti University of Medical Sciences.
+5 mL of blood was taken after 8 to 12 hours of fasting, and the serum samples were frozen immediately at −80°C until assay at the end of the study.
+Fasting blood sugar (FBS), cholesterol, TG and HDL-C level were determined by autoanalyzer, through commercial kits.
+Low-density lipoprotein cholesterol (LDL-c) concentration was determined by the Friedewald formula (Friedewald, Levy, & Fredrickson, 1972).
+Enzyme linked immunosorbent assay (ELISA) method was employed to determine Insulin Level.
+To assess body composition, bioelectrical impedance analysis (BIA) was used after 8-12 hours fasting in the above-mentioned clinic.

 Statistical analysis

-To compare anthropometric measurements, biochemical factors and physical activity level between categories of sleep quality, independent T-test was used.
+To compare anthropometric measurements, biochemical factors and physical activity level between categories of sleep quality, independent-samples t test was used.
 Pearson correlation was used to analyze correlation between dependent variables and all subscales of sleep quality.
-Relation between sleep quality and waist circumference and body fat mass was analyzed in order to linear regression model, before and after adjusting covariates.
-P-value<0.05 considered as the significant level in all statistical analyzes.
+Relation between sleep quality and waist circumference and body fat mass was analyzed using linear regression models, before and after adjusting covariates.
+A two-sided P < 0.05 was considered statistically significant in all analyses.

 Ethical consideration